vkakerbeck/tbp.monty/docs/how-monty-works/observations-transforms-sensor-modules.md

 title: Observations, Transforms & Sensor Modules
 ---
 # Transforms
-Before sending information to the sensor module which extracts features and poses we can apply transforms to the raw input.
-Possible transforms are listed in tables below.  **Transforms are applied to all sensors in an environment before sending observations to the SMs** and are specified in the data set arguments.
+Before sending information to the sensor module which extracts features and poses, we can apply transforms to the raw input.
+Possible transforms are listed in tables below.  **Transforms are applied to all sensors in an environment before sending observations to the SMs** and are specified in the environment interface arguments.

 | List of all transform classes  | Description                                                                                                                                                                                       |
 | ------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |